The NICS Participation Map, as illustrated below, depicts each state’s level of participation with the NICS.

-Thirteen states have agencies acting on behalf of the NICS in a full Point-Of-Contact (POC) capacity.
+Thirteen states have agencies acting on behalf of the NICS in a full Point-of-Contact (POC) capacity.
 These POC states, which have agreed to implement and maintain their own Brady NICS Program, conduct firearm background checks for FFLs’ transactions in their respective states by electronically accessing the NICS.
 Upon completion of the required ATF Form 4473, the FFLs conducting business in the POC states contact a designated state agency to initiate a NICS background check in lieu of contacting the NICS Section.

-Additionally, seven states are currently sharing responsibility with the NICS Section by acting as partial POCs.
+Seven states are currently sharing responsibility with the NICS Section by acting as partial POCs.
 Partial-POC states have agencies designated to conduct checks for handguns and/or handgun permits, while the NICS Section handles the processing of the states transactions for long gun purchases.

 - Partial POC states (contact state for handgun and FBI for long gun background checks): Maryland, New Hampshire, Washington, Wisconsin